TheRisingSun777/kaspi_etl/docs/perfume_offers_scrape.md

 - Pass `--debug` to watch a headed browser (slowMo 250 ms) for troubleshooting pagination and city selection.
 - Debug screenshots for zero-seller pages land in `data_raw/perfumes/debug/`.
 - Check `data_raw/perfumes/logs/offers_<ts>.ndjson` for per-product metrics (includes `pagesMeta`, `dupFiltered`, and `reviewsQnt`).
-- `ratings_qnt` is sourced from the “Отзывы (N)” tab (falls back to meta or text parsing) and defaults to 0 if no reviews count is published.
+- `ratings_qnt` reflects the product-level “Отзывы (N)” count (not seller feedback) and defaults to 0 when no reviews exist.
+- `review_date_oldest` / `review_date_latest` capture the earliest and most recent review dates (dd-mm-yyyy) pulled from the Kaspi reviews API; left blank when no reviews are available.